Skip to main content

 • Spot cores: +50–100 vCPU (depending on expected spot usage)

-Quota increases can be requested via the Azure Portal.
-Insufficient quotas may cause deployment failures.
+Quota increases can be requested through the Azure Portal.
+Insufficient quotas can cause deployment failures.
 The initial deployment does not use all of these CPUs; the higher quota is required to support autoscaling as your environment grows.

 Installation